mapproxy/mapproxy/doc/auth.rst

   :param environ: the request environ
   :rtype: dictionary with authorization information

   The arguments might get extended in future versions of MapProxy.
-Therefore you should collect further arguments in a variable keyword argument (i.e. ``**kw``).
+Therefore you should collect further arguments in a catch-all keyword argument (i.e. ``**kw``).

 .. note:: The actual name of the callable is insignificant, only the environment key ``mapproxy.authorize`` is important.